Galaxy phone or tablet stuck at Samsung logo screen

 Checkpoint

-Inspect the phone or tablet to ensure the connectors in the charging port are not corroded, bent, broken, or pushed in.
+- Ensure the connectors in the charging port are not corroded, bent, broken, or pushed in.
 If you have a removable battery, check the battery connectors as well.

-Verify the device has no liquid damage.
+Inspect the device for liquid damage.

-To eject the SIM card tray, insert the ejector tool that came with your device into the hole on the SIM card tray.
-Next, push the tool until the tray pops out.
+First, power off the device.
+For newer devices, insert the ejector tool that came with your device into the hole on the SIM card tray, and then push the tool until the tray pops out.
+For older devices with a removable battery, remove the back cover.

 Look inside the slot to access the LDI.
+If your device has a removable battery, take out the battery and inspect it.
 LDI indicators should be solid white or white with visible pink or purple X's.
 If the device has been exposed to moisture, the LDI will be solid pink, purple, or red.

 Contact Samsung Support.